Nike-Inc/Willow/README.md

 }
 ```

 The `LogModifier` protocol has only a single API.
 It receives the `message` and `logLevel` and returns a newly formatted `String`.
 This is about as flexible as you can get.

-For writers that are intended to output strings (e.g. writing to the console, files, etc…) the `LogModifierWriter` protocol adds the concept of an array of `LogModifier` objects to `LogWriter` that will be applied to the message before it is output.
+As an added layer of convenience, writers intending to output strings (e.g. writing to the console, files, etc.) can conform to the `LogModifierWritier` protocol.
+The `LogModifierWriter` protocol adds an array of `LogModifier` objects to the `LogWriter` that can be applied to the message before it is output using the `modifyMessage(_:logLevel)` API in the extension.

 Let's walk through a simple example for adding a prefix to a logger for the `debug` and `info` log levels.